 Wall Paper Remover

 Mix equal amount of vinegar and hot water and use a sponge to spread this over old wallpaper to loosen adhesive.
 Add more of this mixture when peeling if there are patches of adhesive that’s still sticking.

 Water Rings on Wood

 These can be unsightly on wood but repairing the damage is still possible by using toothpaste or mayonnaise.
-Rub either of these on wood using a clean cloth and then buff afterwards.
+Rub either of these on wood using a clean cloth and then buff afterward.

 You don’t need to use ammonia to clean windows.

-A mixture that contains 2 teaspoons of vinegar and a quart of warm water.
+A mixture that contains two teaspoons of vinegar and a quart of warm water.

 Pour this mixture into a spray bottle and use a crumpled newspaper or clean microfiber to wipe off.